chenliz1/ideal-rotary-phone/README.md

 # ideal-rotary-phone

-It's a toy demo for AI_accer hackathon.
+It's a notebook demo for Accelerate-AI Hackathon 2024 Project Team 4.
+`customer_segmentation.ipynb` is the main entry point.

 ## Requirements